Q: What do you call an acid with an attitude?

 Many course concepts will be discussed without being derived from first principles.
 This means you’re expected to know how to use the concept rather than how to derive or fully theorize about the concept.
 Focus only on as much detail as you’re given in lecture; studying beyond the course’s scope might not help you on assessments.

 Since the course is so varied, the problem sets are your best tool for checking your understanding.
-They cover the types of questions that will appear on assessments, so make sure you can answer everything.
+They cover the types of questions that’ll appear on assessments, so make sure you can answer everything.
 Since every course concept will be assessed at some point, it’s best to ask for clarification if you get stuck.

 The online textbook, while lengthy, covers some simple versions of assignment problems, making it a very handy resource when completing assignments.